 For more, click here.

 Bank of America Corp.
-(BOFA)’s Merrill Lynch wealth-management unit was fined $2.8 million by the Financial Industry Regulatory Authority for overbilling customers by $32.2 million during an eight-year period.
+(BOFA:US)’s Merrill Lynch wealth-management unit was fined $2.8 million by the Financial Industry Regulatory Authority for overbilling customers by $32.2 million during an eight-year period.

 Merrill Lynch charged the fees to about 95,000 accounts between April 2003 and December 2011, Finra said in a statement yesterday.
 New York-based Merrill Lynch, which was acquired by Bank of America in 2009, lacked an adequate supervisory system to ensure that customers were billed in accordance with their contracts and disclosure documents, the regulator said.